-Morgan Haenchen is an associate in the Energy Litigation Practice Group in The Woodlands and Houston offices of Haynes and Boone.
+Morgan Haenchen is an associate in the Energy Litigation Practice Group in the Houston office of Haynes and Boone.
 Morgan has wide-ranging experience representing clients in a variety of state and federal oil-and-gas upstream and midstream disputes, complex commercial and multi-district litigation, and alternative dispute resolution.
 A proud and native Houstonian raised by Texan lawyers, Morgan has a unique understanding of Texas state court practice and procedure.

 Morgan is a member of the Garland Walker Inn of Court, a founding member of Impact100, a fellow of the Houston Young Lawyers Foundation, serves as a board member and committee chair of the Houston Young Lawyers Association, and is an active member of the Bar of Texas Pro Bono College.

 - Included in Texas Super Lawyers Rising Stars directory, Thomson Reuters, 2022

 - Successfully arguing discovery disputes and various motions before district courts across the state of Texas.